Imran3285/ai-powered-call-centre-analytics/README.md

    - service insights and findings
 4. Use the workbook to understand the evidence behind the proposed AI-assisted redesign.

 ---

 ## Limitations

-- The analysis is based on a **single monthly review period (May 2025)**.
+- The analysis is based on a **single month of data (May 2025)** and may not reflect long-term trends.
-- Results should be interpreted as a **snapshot of performance**, not a long-term trend model.
+- Results represent a **snapshot of operational performance**, rather than seasonal or annual variation.
-- Some conclusions are operationally strong but would benefit from additional validation using:
-  - multi-month data
-  - cost-benefit analysis
-  - customer preference segmentation
-  - AI implementation risk assessment
+- A **cost-benefit analysis** of AI adoption was not included, limiting financial evaluation of recommendations.
+- Customer-level segmentation (e.g., demographics, policy type) was not available in the dataset.

 ---